 This is my favorite time of year, and I love shopping for presents as much as I l've to receive them.
-I'm a believer that every foodie in my life should receive hand-picked gifts, which is why I put together this holiday gift guide of my favorite food and kitchen finds to help with your holiday shopping!
+I'm a believer that every foodie in my life should receive hand-picked gifts, which is why I put together this holiday gift guide of my favorite food and kitchen finds to help you with healthy gifts with your holiday shopping!

 1. Start crackin'.